 In September 2020, the Company reached an informal distribution agreement with Super Smart for the sale and distribution of the Company's iMicrodose Packs (the "Super Smart Distribution Arrangement") in the Super Smart Store.
 The iMicrodose Packs became available for purchase in the Super Smart Store in October 2020.
-As part of its arrangement with Super Smart, the Company has also agreed to build and set up an iMicrodose Media Information Centre ("iMIC") in the Super Smart Store, which is expected to be established before the end of calendar Q4, 2020.
+As part of its arrangement with Super Smart, the Company has also agreed to build and set up an iMicrodose Media Information Centre ("iMIC") in the Super Smart Store, which is expected to be established before the end of calendar Q2, 2021.
+The delay has been caused by the COVID-19 lockdowns in the Netherlands.